Limits and routing for heavy goods vehicles (HGVs)

 Abnormal loads approval

-Warwickshire County Council in conjunction with Warwickshire Police are responsible for monitoring/approving all abnormal load movements on the County’s highways, and verifying the suitability of a chosen route.
+We are working in conjunction with Warwickshire Police to monitor or approve all abnormal load movements on the county’s highways and verify the suitability of a chosen route.

-The regulations regarding the movement of abnormal loads is contained in the Statutory Instrument 2003 No. 1998 – The Road Vehicles (Authorisation of Special Types) (General) Order 2003.
+The regulations regarding the movement of abnormal loads are contained in the Statutory Instrument 2003 No. 1998 – The Road Vehicles (Authorisation of Special Types) (General) Order 2003.

-The appropriate Authority (either Warwickshire County Council or Warwickshire Police) must be notified before any move is scheduled to take place.
-The haulier must also indemnify the Authority for each move.
+The appropriate authority (either ourselves or Warwickshire Police) must be notified before any move is scheduled to take place.
+The haulier must also indemnify the authority for each move.